albenakr/first-project-rock-band/README.md

 The idea behind the overall design of the page was to provide an emersive experience, where each section is a small piece of discovering or re-discovering the band through its history or music.

-I was aiming for simplistic design, which focuses the attention on the few key elements, rather than overflooding the page with too much information and imagery.
+I was aiming for simplistic design, which focuses the attention on the key elements, rather than overflooding the page with too much information and imagery.
+The styling was meant to be clean, straightforward, but also visually memorable.

-The goal was to create a page, which provides an interactive experience to the user, rather than simple outlay the information.
+Additionally, I wanted to create a page, which provides an interactive experience to the user, rather than a simple outlay the information.

 To do so, several overarching design decisions were made: